 Why Coat Bronze

-Wax is traditionally used to coat bronze sculpture.
+Traditionally bronze sculpture is coated with wax.
 This protects it from conditions that harm the surface, such as bird droppings, salt air, and acid rain.

 I recommend a polymer coating rather than wax for outdoor sculpture.
 It seals small cracks and pits, and is less expensive to apply and maintain.
 Most importantly, it lasts as much as 10 years whereas wax lasts less than a year outdoors.

 Most conservators now use polymer coatings.
-This is the best recommendation of all since the conservation industry is quite conservative.
-Conservators are not known for using products that are only 30 years in use!
+This is the strongest recommendation since the conservation industry is quite conservative and not known for using products that are only 30 years in use!

-This treatment restores a ‘new’ look which is virtually identical to an original dark brown bronze patina.
-The degree of 'satin' can be adjusted by the manufacturer to match whatever an artist intends.
+This treatment restores a ‘new’ look which is virtually identical to an original bronze patina.
+The manufacturer will adjust the degree of satin to match whatever an artist intends.

 Plus, no maintenance is required other than wiping with a cotton cloth and tap water.
 When the coating fades, just reapply a new one without removing the old.
 It ‘self-anneals’ meaning the new coat infuses with whatever old polymer remains.
 Anyone with painting skills can do it.
-Apply is by brush or wiping - it 'self-levels', meaning it will not streak.
+Apply by brush or wiping.
+It ‘self-levels’, meaning it will not streak.
 Two coats last up to 10 years depending on weather conditions.
 Polymers are so durable that I offer a 5-year warranty to my clients.

-Before I coat it later this month when it's warmer, I did a test of several shades of the satin Everbrite coating in order to exactly match the finish of the sculpture.
-The artist joined me to give it his eye as well - we stayed 6' apart and wore masks following COVID-19 precautions recommended by the Vermont governor.
+I did several tests of different shades of the satin coating in order to exactly match the finish of the sculpture.
+The artist joined me to give it his eye as well – we stayed 6′ apart and wore masks following COVID-19 precautions recommended by the Vermont governor.

-We agreed on a satin tone that's 1/4 of the usual chemical mixture.
-We also tested brush vs wipe.
-The coating takes only 20 minutes to dry to the touch, 60 minutes between coats.
+We agreed on a satin tone that’s half of the usual chemical mixture.
+We also tested brush versus wipe.
+The coating takes only 20 minutes to dry to the touch, and 60 minutes between coats.

 I called Everbrite and they just shipping a custom batch.
 The Everbrite company is very responsive to custom orders.
-They mixed and shipped it out the same day.
+They mix and ship the same day.

 Our governor, Phil Scott, is slowly opening businesses state-wide.
-Those with up to 10 employees can reopen as long as customers and employees stay 6' apart and wear masks.
-Restaurants and schools and movie theaters are not yet allowed.
+Those with up to 10 employees can reopen as long as customers and employees stay 6′ apart and wear masks.
+Restaurants, schools, and movie theaters are not yet allowed.
 My one-person business is good to go.

-I plan to apply two coats as recommended, and another 2 over the lower sections where kids climb, for added protection.
-I'll inspect yearly for free as I do for all my clients, but I expect the When I coating to last 7-10 years.
+I plan to apply two coats as recommended, and another two for added protection over the lower sections where kids climb.
+I’ll inspect yearly for free as I do for all my clients, and I expect the coating to last 7-10 years.